wlsf82/cv/partials/SIDE_PROJECTS.md

 ## Online School: [talkingabouttesting.coursify.me](http://talkingabouttesting.coursify.me)

-In March of 2018, I launched an online school to teach test automation to new QAs or even experienced professionals.
+In March 2018, I launched an online school to teach test automation to new QAs or even experienced professionals.

-The school already has more than **2.5K** students and **eight** courses.
+The school already has more than **2.5K** students and **seven** courses.

 The courses are: